The stables of James Bryce located on now Rosedale Avenue, were completely destroyed by fire.

 January 23, 1908 C.F.
 Force's machine shop, now the site of the 44 Park Avenue, was totally destroyed with a loss of over $30,000.

-A Gamewell fire alarm system was installed and adopted.
 The council approved a fire siren to be purchased similar to the one in Summit.
 The siren was located on Convent property and was operated by the steam boilers at the water plant.

 July 19, 1910